mattermost/mattermost-plugin-starter-template/README.md

 This plugin serves as a starting point for writing a Mattermost plugin.
 Feel free to base your own plugin off this repository.

+To learn more about plugins, see [our plugin documentation](https://developers.mattermost.com/extend/plugins/).

 ## Getting Started
 Shallow clone the repository to a directory outside of `$GOPATH` matching your plugin name:
 ```